-At Ybarra Maldonado and Alagha Law Group, we value each and every attorney client relationship, and we understand the stress you’re under.
+At Ybarra Maldonado Law Group, we value each and every attorney client relationship, and we understand the stress you’re under.
 Those with criminal records or arrest records often want normal lives, free from judgment.
 To determine whether or not you can start the expungement process, we invite you to contact our Phoenix law firm.
 Call today at 602-910-4040 or fill out our online intake form.

 Can Felonies Be Expunged?

 Yes, but not all states allow this and not all felonies are eligible.
 Every state has different rules regarding one’s criminal history.
 Some states still allow people to have their records expunged for all or most felony criminal convictions.
 However, other states do not allow expungement of felonies at all.
 Additionally, some felonies are almost never eligible for expungement.
 Generally, these are crimes like murder, violent crimes, and sex crimes involving children.
 However, a low-level felony, such as a Class 6, may be eligible.
 Speak with a Class 6 felony lawyer for more information.

 Many criminal offenses have a waiting period requirement before they can have the record expunged.
 Other criminal charges have additional requirements.
 Further, many states actually seal criminal records from public view if you achieve an expungement.
 Private parties, such as the following, won’t be able to see it on your criminal record.